 Standby generators and portable generators are the two most common types of generators.
 For backup power solutions for your home and small businesses.
 Both provide electricity to a home during a power outage but in different ways.
 So let us see about Standby Vs Portable Generators.
 Also, which one best for your home?

 A portable generator is an immediate but temporary power solution that works on gasoline.
-Furthermore, a standby generator is an automatic, permanent backup power solution, that works on natural gas or liquid propane.
+Furthermore, a standby diesel generator is an automatic, permanent backup power solution, that works on natural gas or liquid propane.

 What is a generator?

 The generator is a device that converts the motive power into electrical power for use in an external circuit.